Mentoring/Learning Sessions

 Learning/Film Screening Sessions

 Starting in 2023, WAGE also added reading sessions and film screenings as well as learning sessions at places like Asbury Park Library, Asbury Book Cooperative and more!
-We also hosted a film screening of the powerful documentary called “A Journey With a Hope,” which addresses period poverty and shame, at the Asbury Park Library.
+We hosted a film screening of the powerful documentary called “A Journey With a Hope,” which addresses period poverty and shame, at the Asbury Park Library.

 Financial Literacy